lambdastack/lambdastack/docs/design-docs/modularization/modular-cli.md

-# LScli modular design document
+# LambdaStack modular design document

 Affected version: 0.4.x

 ## Goals

-Make lscli easier to work on with multiple teams and make it easier to maintain/extend by:
+Make lambdastack easier to work on with multiple teams and make it easier to maintain/extend by:

-1. Splitting up the monotithic LScli into seperate modules which can run as standalone CLI tools or be linked together through LScli.
+1. Splitting up the monotithic LambdaStack into seperate modules which can run as standalone CLI tools or be linked together through LambdaStack.
 2. Create an extendable plug and play system for roles which can be assigned to components based on certain tasks: apply, upgrade, backup, restore, test etc

 ## Architectural design

-The current monolithic lscli will be split up into the following modules.
+The current monolithic lambdastack will be split up into the following modules.

 ![Module cli design proposal](modular-cli.png)